MicrosoftDocs/VBA-Docs/api/Publisher.EmailMergeEnvelope.md

 # EmailMergeEnvelope Object (Publisher)

-Represents the e-mail container (envelope) that holds the Microsoft Publisher document that is merged into an e-mail merge.
+Represents the email container (envelope) that holds the Microsoft Publisher document that is merged into an email merge.